satyam22i/Droidrun-Android-Automation/README.md

 ```
-### Watch your phone!
-The agent will take control and perform the upload.
+### Grasp the new execution !
+This agent will take control and performs the action that drives growth for you.

 ## Future Roadmap
+AI Automation Workflows:- Curate a workflow on platforms like n8n/zapier which helps making it more easy to operate.

 Multi-App Workflows: "Take a screenshot of a Tweet, crop it, and post it to Instagram Stories."

-Schedule Listener: An agent that runs 24/7, waiting for specific times to post content.
+Schedule Listener: An agent that runs when you want, waits for your command on specific times.

-Analytics Reporter: An agent that opens "Insights," reads the view counts via OCR, and saves them to a Google Sheet.
+Analytics Reporter: Opens "Insights," reads the required metrics via OCR, saves them to a Google Sheet and make further classification on command.

 <br />
 <br />